timmons1234/project_template/README2.md

 ## Hypotheses

-There is a mismatch between the skills needed in the workplace and the skills taught to workforce candidates (i.e. students, those changing careers etc.)
+There is a mismatch between the skills needed in the workplace and the skills taught to workforce candidates (i.e. students, those changing careers etc.).

 Purpose driven curriculum allows engineers in the workforce to maintain and improve their skills